benlubas/neorg-interim-ls/README.md

 -   rename/move a file: handled by `willRename` which is supported by some file manager plugins such as [Oil.nvim](https://github.com/steavearc/oil.nvim)

-Additionally, there are Neorg commands that that can accomplish the same things (though they are less convienient):
+Additionally, there are Neorg commands that that can accomplish the same things (though they are less convenient):

 -   `:Neorg lsp rename file`
 -   `:Neorg lsp rename heading`